-“The desired results for a high quality geothermal system is to utilize 99.9% geothermal energy, 365 days a year.
-As a qualified geothermal company, we expertly design your geothermal unit with these results in the forefront of our mind.”
+“The desired results for a high quality geothermal system is to utilize 100% geothermal energy, 365 days a year.
+(NOT AUXILIARY STRIP HEAT) As a qualified geothermal company, we expertly design your geothermal unit with these results in the forefront of our mind.”
 First, we design the geothermal system and size the loop for your unique home.
 The size of your home will dictate the size of the equipment, and the age and construction of your home will dictate the quantity of loop.
 Soil type and climate conditions also affect the loop field size.
 Dense soils such as rock and clay hold and transfer more heat.
 Sandy soils absorb less heat.
 As a general rule of thumb, the drier the ground the larger the loop field required.
 Sizing a geothermal heat pump is an intricate process done by our qualified installers.
 Concentrating only on the inside equipment is a mistake commonly made by many contractors.
 We start by analyzing the heating and cooling demands of your home.
 From there we will be able to calculate the right size geothermal heat pump.
 Systems are generally sized in tons.
 An average home might be 3 tons, a larger home might be 6 tons.
 Never choose on cost alone.
 An undersized system will strain to reach your desired heating and cooling needs because the heat pump will try to make up for its size by using more electricity, resulting in higher utility bills.
 An oversized system also comes with problems; it can produce too much airflow resulting in short run times.
 This means the system cycles on and off frequently, reducing efficiency and increasing utility bills.
 An oversized system also decreases the comfort level in the home.
 Short run times during the summer will cool the room but fail to remove humidity, leaving your home clammy and sticky.
 Oversized equipment can also overshoot the thermostat setting causing a home to overheat in the winter and become an icebox in the summer.

 Our drilling and loop installation can be done on new construction or existing homes.
 Loop fields can be installed vertically or horizontally.
 What’s the difference?
 It’s only in the way the pipe is inserted in the ground, no orientation is “better” then another as they all work effectively.
 Your ground loop orientation will depend on available space, ground conditions and surrounding environment.

 A vertical loop field is the most common installation process for a geothermal heat pump that is installed on smaller properties.
-During a vertical loop field installation a series of holes are drilled, each between 50-400 feet deep.
+During a vertical loop field installation a series of holes are drilled, each between 150-200 feet deep.
 Then, piping is fed down these holes and connected in a loop pattern.
 Once all of the pipes are connected together outside of the home they are threaded into your home and attached to the heat pump unit.

 Closed Loop Vs. Open Loop: ALL OF GEOTHERMAL PROFESSIONALS SYSTEMS ARE CLOSED LOOP.
 This means that the same water & environmentally friendly antifreeze mixture is continually circulated throughout the loop field; it never escapes.
 Closed loop is the only type of loop field allowed by some states because it is environmentally friendly.
 An open loop field, sometimes called “pump & dump”, requires an ample source of groundwater.
 A well is drilled to the water source, it is pumped up the pipes to the heat pump where heat is extracted or injected and then sent down a return well where it re-enters the water source.
-Open loops are more uncommon because they require an significant water source below the surface.
+Open loops are more uncommon because they require a significant water source below the surface.